Seafaring Women Aboard and Ashore Network

 Our Story

-Seafaring Women Ashore and Abroad Network is not just about looking forward, but also about challenging our collective memory of women’s role at sea to build our future in maritime industry in collaboration with Lloyd’s Register Foundation, the Maritime History Archive, and the Marine Institute.
-Our home base of Newfoundland is important as women have long been recognized as the skippers of the shore crew.
+Seafaring Women Ashore and Abroad Network is not just about looking forward, but also about challenging our collective memory of women’s role at sea to build our future in maritime industry in collaboration with Lloyd’s Register Foundation and the Maritime History Archive.
+Our home base of Newfoundland is important as women have long been recognized as significant maritime labourers, important economically and politically for the colony’s survival and its resilience as a province.

-This project is a collaboration with archivists, researchers and administrators at Memorial University’s Faculty of Humanities and Social Sciences and the Marine Institute and is funded by a generous Lloyds Register Foundation Small Grant.
+This project is a collaboration with archivists, researchers and administrators at Memorial University’s Faculty of Humanities and Social Sciences and is funded by a generous Lloyds Register Foundation Small Grant.